mrabbitz/Project1-CUDA-Flocking/README.md

 The implemented algorithm for the three rules is based on [Conard Parker's notes](http://www.vergenet.net/~conrad/boids/pseudocode.html) with slight adaptations.
-For the purposes of an interesting simulation, we will say that two boids only influence each other according if they are within a certain **neighborhood distance** of each other.
+For the purposes of an interesting simulation, we will say that two boids only influence each other by a given rule if they are within that rule's **neighborhood distance** of each other, respectively.

 Here are two slowed-down outputs of the simulation: